colorizenl/multimedialib/readme.md

 | `--nested`  | no       | Creates a separate sprite atlas for each subdirectory.            |
 | `--flatten` | no       | Base region name on file name only, instead of relative path.     |

-This will create a sprite using with the [libGDX](https://libgdx.badlogicgames.com) `.atlas` file format.
-Note that the sprite atlas can still be loaded and usedwhen the application does not use the libGDX renderer.
+This will create a sprite using with the [libGDX](https://libgdx.badlogicgames.com) `.atlas` [file format](https://en.esotericsoftware.com/spine-atlas-format).
+This format is supported by all renderers; the fact that the file format originates from libGDX does not mean it is only supported by that renderer.

+If a `.anim` file with the same name exists in the same directory as the `.atlas` file, animation data for the sprite atlas will be loaded from that file.
+These `.anim` files use a similar indentation-based format as the atlas itself:

+    walk
+      walk1: 1
+      walk2: 0.5

+All image references in the `.anim` file refer to the corresponding images defined in the `.atlas` file.
+Each image will be displayed for the specified duration, in seconds.
+In addition to the animation frames, each animation can also define the special property `loop` (either true or false).

 Distributing applications
 -------------------------